quixio/quix-streams/docs/subscribe.md

 !!! tip

 	The conversions from [TimeseriesData](#timeseriesdata-format) to pandas DataFrame have an intrinsic cost overhead.
-For high-performance models using pandas DataFrame, you should use the `on_read_dataframe` callback provided by the library, which is optimized to do as few conversions as possible.
+For high-performance models using pandas DataFrame, you should use the `on_dataframe_received` callback provided by the library, which is optimized to do as few conversions as possible.

 ### Using a Buffer